marcus67/little_brother/README.md

 ## Tested Distributions

+So far, `LittleBrother` has only been released as a Debian package.

 | Distribution | Version       | Architecture | Comments                                                               | Most Recent Test |
 | ------------ | ------------- | ------------ | ---------------------------------------------------------------------- | ---------------- |
 | Ubuntu       | 18.10         | amd64        | See [pip3 issue](https://github.com/marcus67/little_brother/issues/53) | 03.JUN.2019      |